RahulManu79/forge/README.md

 # Forge CLI

-Forge is a lightweight NestJS-like scaffolding CLI written in TypeScript.

-Usage

-# Forge CLI

 Forge is a lightweight scaffolding CLI for Node.js + TypeScript.
 It generates simple modules (controller, service, routes, validation) using Handlebars templates and works with plain Express-style code (no Nest decorators required).

 Install (from npm)